ossf/education/terminology/glossary/Process and Management/Tools/NVD/NIST.md

 ## Description

-The U.S. Government repository of standards-based vulnerability management data, enabling automation of vulnerability management, security measurement, and compliance (e.g., FISMA).
+The National Vulnerability Database (NVD) is a U.S. Government repository of standards-based vulnerability management data, enabling automation of vulnerability management, security measurement, and compliance (e.g., FISMA).

 ## Source